 The museum’s opening did not go without controversy, and made global headlines for not complying with the current Polish government’s nationalistic ideas.
 Still, the museum has stayed open and for the most part unchanged.
 However in the audio tour I did hear a few additions that I suspect were to appease the government.

 To enter the museum, you climb down a massive staircase down into the structure, where you then have to descend two more flights of stairs to get to the ticket counter and main exhibition area.
 Admission is 23 PLN (about $7 USD) for adults, and an extra 5 PLN for the audio guide which is highly recommended.
-The museum is closed Monday and major holidays, and has is free every Tuesday.
+The museum is closed Monday and major holidays, and admission is free every Tuesday.

 The exhibition is split into three main parts: “The Road to War”, “The Horrors of War”, and “The War’s Long Shadow”.
 It would be impossible to describe all that you will see in the museum in a blog post, however I can say that I saw a lot more than I expected to.
 From life-size replicas of Warsaw streets, to military uniforms, to holocaust victims’ personal effects, to an actual cart that was used to transport dead holocaust victims.